mrdemonbkgit/podomoro-app/TECHNICAL_DEBT_AUDIT.md

 ## 📝 Document History

-**Version 1.0** - Initial audit by Primary Agent
+**Version 1.0** - Initial audit by Primary Agent (16 issues)
-**Version 2.0** - Updated with Reviewer Agent findings (critical additions)
+**Version 2.0** - Updated with Reviewer Agent findings (21 issues, +5 new)

 **Credits:**
 - Primary Audit: AI Agent (Phase 5.1 completion review)
-- Peer Review: Reviewer Agent (caught critical omissions, added 7+ items)
+- Peer Review: Reviewer Agent (caught critical omissions, added 5 new items)

 ---

 ## 🎯 Executive Summary

 Overall, the project is in **good health** after Phase 5.1 refactor.
 Most critical technical debts were addressed in the recent refactor.
-However, there are **23 distinct areas** of technical debt that should be addressed before production launch.
+However, there are **21 distinct areas** of technical debt that should be addressed before production launch.

 **Severity Breakdown:**
 - 🔴 **High Priority:** 8 issues (3 added by reviewer)
-- 🟡 **Medium Priority:** 12 issues (4 added by reviewer)
+- 🟡 **Medium Priority:** 10 issues (2 added by reviewer)
 - 🟢 **Low Priority:** 3 issues

 **Major Additions from Peer Review:**